bchen0/bchen0.github.io/_publications/2022-03-28-numerical_and_geometric_aspects.md

 title: "Numerical and geometrical aspects of flow-based variational quantum Monte Carlo"
 collection: publications
 permalink: https://arxiv.org/abs/2203.14824
-venue: 'Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis'
 ---
 This article aims to summarize recent and ongoing efforts to simulate continuous-variable quantum systems using